certtools/intelmq-api/README.rst

    INTELMQ_MANAGER_CONFIG=intelmq-api-config.json hug -m intelmq_api.serve

-A sample configuration file ``intelmq-api-config.json`` is part of the distribution, it is also listed here fore reference:
+A sample configuration file ``intelmq-api-config.json`` is part of the distribution, it is also listed here fore reference.
+In this configuration the setting ``session_store`` is disabled by prepending it with an underscore:

 .. code-block:: json